-1. This is a request for a: New Project Follow-up for an existing project or prior information request.
-Protect I control for a 11 course of the fall of the control ۷.
-Project Location (provide ONE of the following options): Street address (include town) - Preferred option : UTM East [] & UTM North [] coordinates (integers only).
-Latitude [] & Longitude [] coordinates (decimal degrees, e.g., 45.03020) Provide a GIS shapefile of the project footprint.
+The Maine Department of Inland Fisheries and Wildlife provides environmental project reviews, d sites, ar nendations, and agency resource maps for landowners, preliminary reviews of potential project and formal agency regulatory reviews that include information on important fisheries, wildlife, and habitat resources.
+To facilitate your request, please provide the following information: This is a request for a: New Project Follow-up for an existing project or prior information request.
+2. Project Location (provide ONE of the following options): Street address (include town) - Preferred option: 48 Blanchard Road, Cumberland, Maine UTM East [ ] & UTM North [ ] coordinates (integers only).
+Latitude [ ] & Longitude [ ] coordinates (decimal degrees, e.g., 45.03020) Provide a GIS shapefile of the project footprint.
 Provide a GoogleEarth KML/KMZ File of the project footprint.
-Places also attach a project site man with location coordinates.
-Coordefeath is a popular tool to Please also attach a project site map with location coordinates.
+Please also attach a project site map with location coordinates.
 GoogleEarth is a popular tool to create project site maps.
-If you click over the location in GoogleEarth, it will reveal the latitude/longitude coordinate of that spot. latitude/longitude coordinate or that spot.
-If the project footprint is based on a parcel boundary, in addition to the street address, please provide the parcel map [] and lot [] numbers. provide the pareer map [] and lot [] numbers.
-3. Project Description: Please provide the name and as much detail as possible for your proposed project.
+If you click over the location in GoogleEarth, it will reveal the latitude/longitude coordinate of that spot.
+If the project footprint is based on a parcel boundary, in addition to the street address, please 3. provide the parcel map [ ] and lot [ ] numbers.
+Map U12, Lot 6 Project Description: Please provide the name and as much detail as possible for your proposed project.
 If this a general request for information, please indicate so.
+Chebeague and Cumberland Land Trust is proposing nine parking spaces on a leased parcel of land at Blanchard Road in Cumberland, Maine.
+The parking area will be constructed in the mostly forested area of undeveloped land adjacent to Blanchard Road.
 4. Permit Application Number: If this request is related to a project currently or previously subject to regulatory review, please indicate your permit application number(s) and the agency(s) involved.
+Town of Cumberland Planning Department